The Theory of the Leisure Class: Theses

-The existence of the leisure class influences the behaviour of the individual man and woman, by way of social ambition.
-To rise in society, a person from a lower class emulates the characteristics of the desired upper class; he or she assumes the habits of economic consumption and social attitudes (archaic traits of demeanour in speech, dress, and manners).
-In pursuit of social advancement, and concomitant social prestige, the man and the woman who rid themselves of scruple and honesty will more readily rise into a stratum of the leisure class.
+The existence of the leisure class influences the behaviour of individual men and women through social ambition.
+To rise in society, a person from a lower class emulates the characteristics of the desired upper class; they assume the habits of economic consumption and social attitudes (archaic traits of demeanour in speech, dress, and manners).
+In pursuit of social advancement and concomitant social prestige, the man and the woman who rid themselves of scruple and honesty will more readily rise into a stratum of the leisure class.